TynanSylvester/TyD/Future.md

 A way to write comments on multiple lines with one start/end code, similar to C-style `/* comments */`.
 Suggested syntax is `#[ comment ]#`.

+## Multi-line strings

+We may want to write strings with multiple lines.
+This can be done with normal quoted strings, but it doesn't look good since the start of the line is offset.
+Two possible multi-line string formats:

+1. Multi-line literal strings starting and ending with `'''`, similar to TOML.
+Example:

+    description '''
+This is my multi-line literal string.

+It has to ride on the leftmost column.
+It can include {} <> "" '' any char until it ends.'''

+2. Multi-line column-aligned literal strings where each line begins with `|`.
+The string ends with the last line where the first character is `|`.
+Example:

+    description |This is my column-aligned text.
+                |
+                |It's not hard to type or anything.
+            |The line starts can be misaligned.
+TyD doesn't care, though it's a bit hard to read it makes it more robust against reformats and formatting errors.
+                |
+                |It continues until there is a line without a | as first char.

+## Literal strings

+ Strings which are delimited by single quotes, and don't allow any escaping whatsoever.
+Until the second `'` character, what you see is exactly what you get.

 ## Multiple inheritance

  A record can have multiple sources.
 It would inherit from them in the order they're declared, with each successive inhertiance overwriting data from the previous one the same way a record's own data overwrites that of its source.

-## Literal strings

- Strings which are delimited by single quotes, and don't allow any escaping whatsoever.
-Until the second `'` character, what you see is exactly what you get.
-This can also be extended to multi-line literal strings, denoted by `'''`, which allow including `'` characters.
-TOML has this feature.

 ## TyD VSCode extension